Stereotyping African Americans Through Caricatures

 The US Civil War and Its Implications to African-Americans

-It should be noted that the very core of the civil war in the United States of America is the support of the Southern America to slavery.
-Northerners’ main source of income comes from various industries while the Southerners’ source is inclined to agriculture (Putlack, 2013).
-Given this picture, the Southerners need the African Americans to continue a profitable business since the use of the slaves leaves them no expense for labor.
-This spurred the Civil War in United States having 620, 000 American casualties in the fight between the Union and the Confederate (p.23).
-At the end, the Union won, and Lincoln announced the Emancipation Proclamation for the African Americans.
+It should be noted that the very core of the civil war in the United States of America was over slavery.
+Northerners’ main source of income came from various industries, while the southerners’ source is inclined to agriculture (Putlack, 2013).
+Given this picture, the southerners need the African Americans to continue a profitable business since the use of the slaves leaves them no expense for labor.
+This spurred the Civil War in the United States, causing 620, 000 American casualties in the fight between the Union and the Confederate (p.23).
+In the end, the Union won, and Lincoln announced the Emancipation Proclamation for the African Americans.
 At this cost, there are still stains of discrimination in the portrayal of the African American.

 The Caricature and Its Impact

-Caricatures of African Americans in the context of slavery have painted these people to be unfit for civilized life as to how they were portrayed in paintings, drawings, media and in other forms of illustrations.
+Caricatures of African Americans in the context of slavery have painted these people to be unfit for civilized life as to how they were portrayed in paintings, drawings, media, and in other forms of illustrations.
 These caricatures go beyond the skirts of the context of the past since it affects the audience of these portrayals until now.
-The stereotyping of the African Americans is way too different on the real characteristics and rich culture that they possess.
+The stereotyping of African Americans is way too different from the real characteristics and rich culture that they possess.

 As written in the book of Playing Races, it is stated that African Americans were portrayed to be highly indulged in gambling and poultry.
-They are said to be people with cheerful personality who are politically dead (Wonham, 2004).
-They are seen to be comical and men fit for carnival.
+They are said to be people with cheerful personalities who are politically dead (Wonham, 2004).
+They are seen to be comical, and men fit for carnival.
 Others also depicted them to be lazy, highly irresponsible, happy-go-lucky musical lovers who are indulged in sexual instincts as well (p.
 4).
-It is also evident in most of the early forms of cartoons or animations, drawings and illustrations that their portrait of an African American is a highly dark person with exaggeratedly huge lips.
-They are either portrayed as uncivilized tribes who usually scare the main characters in the animation away or rather domestic helpers of the Americans.
-Although in time these might have changed, such concept cannot be erased.
+It is also evident in most of the early forms of cartoons or animations, drawings, and illustrations that their portrait of an African American is a highly dark person with exaggeratedly huge lips.
+They are either portrayed as uncivilized tribes who usually scare the main characters in the animation away or domestic helpers of the Americans.
+Although in time, these might have changed, such a concept cannot be erased.
 Given that these are stereotypes, they are far different from the authentic African culture.

-If authentic African culture is traced guided by the 1996 book of Chinua Achebe, Africans are by nature hardworking and responsible.
+If authentic African culture is traced guided by the 1996 book of Chinua Achebe, Africans are by nature, hardworking and responsible.
 They respect nature and work in harmony in their respective tribes.
-They have their own social justice system as well as religious system.
-They have a rich culture with respect to social gathering, social justice, marriage, superstitions, beliefs about nature and even feasts.
-They have their own respective beliefs and culture which cannot be exactly measured using a Western perspective.
-These are total opposites of the branded characteristics of the African Americans as they are portrayed.
-Once reason why they are stereotyped this way is for their oppressors to maintain the African American’s low social status.
-They have rich culture more than people could think of.
-They are not bestial beings just like how they are illustrated in movies or paintings as they are related to savage tribes who kill or eat each other.
+They have their own social justice systems as well as religious systems.
+They have a rich culture with respect to social gatherings, social justice, marriage, superstitions, beliefs about nature, and even feasts.
+They have their own respective beliefs and culture, which cannot be exactly measured using a Western perspective.
+These are total opposites of the branded characteristics of African Americans as they are portrayed.
+One reason why they are stereotyped this way is for their oppressors to maintain the African American’s low social status.
+They have a rich culture more than people could think of.
+They are not bestial beings, just like how they are illustrated in movies or paintings as they are related to savage tribes who kill or eat each other.
 Africans have their own set of rules and culture even before they were colonized.

 Stereotyping and Its Aftereffects

-Aside from this, Jim Crow laws also supported this line of thinking as it legalizes the African Americans as the second-class citizens.
+Aside from this, Jim Crow laws also supported this line of thinking as it legalizes African Americans as second-class citizens.
 Included in these laws are deprivations for them to go against the violations of the Whites as well as to ride public transportation.
-The total separation of white from blacks is emphasized in this set of laws or etiquette.
-The superiority of the Whites was emphasized leaving the Blacks voiceless and powerless over the possible violence and injustice against them.
-Anything that could upset or offend the Whites should never be done by the Blacks because they are just below the Whites as how it goes in these set of ‘etiquette.’
-These rules still boil down to the idea that African Americans are not of the same level with the Americans as to how they were portrayed to be irresponsible and uncivilized.
+The total separation of whites from blacks is emphasized in this set of laws or etiquette.
+The superiority of the whites was emphasized, leaving the blacks voiceless and powerless over the possible violence and injustice against them.
+Anything that could upset or offend the Whites should never be done by the Blacks because they are just below the Whites as how it goes in these sets of ‘etiquette.’
+These rules still boil down to the idea that African Americans are not of the same level as the Americans as to how they were portrayed to be irresponsible and uncivilized.